zerotohero03/Simon-says/README.md

 # Simon-says
-This the Simon says popular Game using Vanilla javascript and HTML ,CSS
+This is the Simon says popular Game using Vanilla javascript and HTML ,CSS.